BREAKFAST CEREAL MARKET STUDY

 On the meal replacement side, there are a whole host of protein, energy, and fiber bars.
 This is the area with the most potential for growth.
 For example, as healthy and on-the-go converge, Clif Bar promotes its Mojo Bar as “Energize your day.”

 The meal replacement bars seem to be healthier.
 And they tend to be more serious in imagery and tone in advertising, web and point of purchase.

 The more “snacky” you get, the less serious it becomes.

 Yogurt appeals to both a younger and older audience.
 And it can serve as a replacement meal for any breakfast item.
 (Heck, many eat yogurt as a snack.)

 What makes this group such fervent yogurt lovers?

 For the kids of these parents (who are now in that 18-34 demographic), it is natural to have a yogurt for breakfast rather than a bowl of cereal.

 It’s an easy breakfast item

-In Consumer Corner’s October, 13th retail study on the yogurt industry, it was noted that, “Refrigerated yogurts are the eighth largest selling subcategory.
+Just as importantly, yogurt is eaten as a meal at any time during the day.
+It’s not limited to just breakfast.
+In fact, in Consumer Corner’s retail study on the yogurt industry, it was noted that, “Refrigerated yogurts are the eighth largest selling subcategory.
 In food, drug and mass market.”

 Specifically, 45% of yogurt eaters consume it for breakfast.
 While 32% consume at lunch, or in the late afternoon (32%), late morning (25%) or late night (25%).